wikidattica/djankiserv/deploy/README.rst

 This ``docker-compose`` file aims at making it trivial easy to create setup to test and analize request/response cicle.
-It's probably not the best solution for production and that was not the goal.
+It's probably not the best solution for production and that was not the goal and in no way I intend it as an improvement over the kubernetes solution in the upstream.

-Really I didn't use kubernetes just becouse I don't (yet) know it enought and I stumbled in an error I didn't understand, not as a suggestion this is any better.
+Really I don't (yet) use kubernetes just becouse I don't know it enought and I stumbled in an error I didn't understand, so I decided to go along the known path, the easiets for me.
+I'm sharing as it might be of interest to someone else.

 I decided to use:

 * ``traefik`` as I believe it's a great load balancer.

-* ``uwsgi`` (rather than gunicorn) as I have been using it for over 8 years and has the possibility to serve also static files so that you don't need nginx for that (but we need one for chunked anyhow...)
+* ``uwsgi`` (rather than gunicorn) as I have been using it for over 8 years and has the possibility to serve also static files so that you don't need nginx.

-* ``mitmproxy`` as I believe I need to understand the protocol, and I think it helps to *see* request/response
+* ``mitmproxy`` as I believe I need to understand the protocol, and I think it helps to *see* request/response.
+As mitmproxy has a rich add-on system I imagine we could better analize the requests' payload if we add a dedicate add-on.

-* ``postgresql`` rather that mysql as I didn't manage to pip install the wheel but I don't feel like I want developer tools in the docker for such a minor thing.
+* ``postgresql`` rather that mysql as there's no wheel for linux and I don't feel like I want developer tools in the docker for such a minor thing.
 And I've been using Postgresql for over 24 years now...

-* ``django_extensions`` as it has `show_urls` that I find very usefull!
+* ``django_extensions`` as it has `show_urls` that I find very usefull when learning other's code!

-Please, keep in mind this is just an exercise to play with this nice gadgets.
+Please, keep in mind this is just an exercise to get acquainted with these nice tools and with the protocol primarly.

-So If you share the same need to test djankiserv w/o the hussle to setup all the staff read on.
+So if you share the same need to test djankiserv w/o the hussle to setup all the staff read on.

 If I missed some information that would have helped, let me know.